What is the relationship between the University and the Foundation?

 - Foundations can also serve to safeguard the privacy of donors who may not want the details of their personal finances to become a matter of public record.

 The Foundation has an independent volunteer Board of Directors.
 In addition, the Foundation Board comprises 3 ex-officio positions for key University administrators, including the University President and two vice presidents.
 Ex officio members have a voice in Board deliberations, but no vote.
-In addition, two student representative and three faculty members serve on the board.
+In addition, two student representatives and three faculty members serve on the board.

 The Foundation Board of Directors executes its fiduciary responsibilities under the strictest of guidelines.
 They understand the need for transparent and ethical dealings in all matters so as not to jeopardize our status as a 501(c)3 non-profit corporation.
 Many also happen to be University alumni and major donors to the Foundation.
 Membership of the board are public.